 1. Get a Lazy Susan

 All those tiny spice containers strewn over your shelves can make cooking a nightmare.
 Save yourself the frustration and get a lazy susan to organize your spices.
 You can also place a lazy susan in your refrigerator to organize various condiments.
+Arrange your spices in alphabetic order.
+You will be surprised by how easy it is to find them.
+Don’t forget to check the dates.
+The older they get the less flavor they have.

 2. Buy a Label Maker